sjiaire/cr-site-natacha/content/rental_apartments/pretty-kicukiro.md

 title: Pretty Kicukiro
 slug: 147-pretty-kicukiro
 date: 2021-04-20T15:23:02.090Z
-description: Stay in this lovely1-bedroom furnished apartment located the residential area of Kicukiro nearby Simba Supermarket.
+description: Stay in this lovely 1-bedroom furnished apartment located the residential area of Kicukiro nearby Simba Supermarket.
 Kicukiro is a lively neighborhood with several shops, schools and easy access from the city center and Kigali Airport.